"Expect great things from God; attempt great things for God."

 PW 408 – Writing for Publication

-Each year, Mark teaches 8 courses with 125–150 students.
-In addition to serving as a full-time faculty member, other responsibilities include advising nearly 40 Professional Writing students, developing course material, participating in department meetings, assisting with assessment activities, evaluating student writing ability platforms, and judging various essay and writing contests.
-He also serve as Writing Camp director (see 2021 schedule).
+Each year, Mark teaches 8 courses.
+In addition to serving as a full-time faculty member, other responsibilities include advising Professional Writing students, developing course material, participating in department meetings, assisting with assessment activities, evaluating student writing ability platforms, and judging various essay and writing contests.
+He also helped develop Writing Camp and continues to teach classes.

 Publications & Communications Director